MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/clearerr-s.md

 ## Remarks

 The `clearerr_s` function resets the error indicator and end-of-file indicator for *stream*.
-Error indicators are not automatically cleared; once the error indicator for a specified stream is set, operations on that stream continue to return an error value until `clearerr_s`, `clearerr`, `fseek`, `fsetpos`, or `rewind` is called.
+Error indicators are not automatically cleared; once the error indicator for a specified stream is set, operations on that stream continue to return an error value until `clearerr_s`, `clearerr`, [fseek](fseek-fseeki64.md), `fsetpos`, or `rewind` is called.

 If *stream* is NULL, the invalid parameter handler is invoked, as described in [Parameter Validation](../../c-runtime-library/parameter-validation.md).
 If execution is allowed to continue, this function sets `errno` to `EINVAL` and returns `EINVAL`.